bitedgeco/survivor-pool/README.md

 ###Rules of a Survivor Pool

-* Every week participants must select the winner of a single NFL game.
+* Every week participants select a team to win a single NFL game.
 * Participants are eliminated if their selected team losses.
-* Survivors cannot use their the team that they selected for the remainder of the season.
+* Survivors cannot select the team twice.
 * The winner(s) of the pool is the person/people who survives the longest.

 ###Dependancies

+* PIP
-* Pip pyramid
+* Pyramid
-* Pip install -e .
+Then run $ PIP install -e .

 ### Authors